software-development-project-1/software-development-project-1.github.io/material/project-description.md

 The Product Owner has a great project idea and is in desperate need of a talented developer team.
 Here's how the Product Owner describes the project that he has named "Quizzer":

 > My teacher colleagues at Haaga Helia need an application where they can add different kinds of quizzes for their students.
 Quizzes have multiple choice questions related to the topic of the quiz.
 By answering the questions of a quiz the students can learn about course-related topics.
 The teachers need a teacher dashboard application where they can manage quizzes.
-The students need a separate student dashboard application where they can take different quizzes.
+The students need a separate student dashboard application where they can take quizzes added by the teachers.
 Both students and teachers use the web browser a lot, so it would make sense that both applications are web applications.
 >
 > A teacher should be able to add a quiz in the teacher dashboard.
 A quiz has a name, for example, "The capital cities of Europe" and a description, for example, "Learn the capital cities of the European countries" and a published status indicating whether the students can take the quiz or not.
 The teacher should be able to see a list of added quizzes and be able to edit the information of a quiz and delete it.
 >